PhD Scholarship in Digital Arts & Humanities

 Digital Arts proposals may examine questions such as artistic practice informed by digital media; the intersection between artistic creativity and technological innovation; or the impact of the digital on the form, structure, and function of narrative.
 Proposals for practice-based doctorates are welcome as well as traditional academic formats.

-Previous Digital Arts & Humanities PhD students have also worked closely with researchers at the Insight Centre for Data Analytics in Galway (https://www.insight-centre.org/) and co-supervision may be sought from this research centre.
+Previous Digital Arts & Humanities PhD students have also worked closely with researchers at the Data Science Institute at NUI Galway (https://datascienceinstitute.ie/) and co-supervision may be sought from this research centre.

 Prospective applicants are strongly advised to identify and correspond with potential supervisors for their research proposal before submitting a scholarship application: http://www.nuigalway.ie/findasupervisor/